fizban99/yafspiano/README.md

 sudo reboot
 ```

-To powerdown the system, press volume up and down at the same time for a few seconds.
-You should hear a sound and then the screen should show the armbian logo and the wheel spinning for a few seconds until it stops.
-If the soundcard has a led, it should also turn off.
-You can unplug the tvbox now.
+When running the box without a monitor (headless), to powerdown the system, press volume up and down at the same time for a few seconds.
+You should hear a sound and if the soundcard has a led, it should turn off.
+This would signal that you can unplug the tvbox.

 #### Additional soundfonts

-You can download the GM Soundfont that typically is used with fluidsynth and create a symlink in the soundfonts directory:
+You can download the GM Soundfont that typically is used with fluidsynth and thwn create a symlink in the soundfonts directory:

 ```
 sudo apt install -y fluid-soundfont-gm